thiezn/iperf3-python/README.rst

 **note** The libiperf API was only introduced in 3.0.6 so make sure you have an updated version of iperf3 installation.

+**note** The libiperf API added a feature to programmatically retrieve the json output from the library.
+This enables us to retrieve the results without having to scrape the output from stdout.
+Effectively this means that if you want to redirect your script's stdout/stderr to something else you need at least iperf3 version 3.1.?.

 - Install from source (preferred)

 .. code:: bash

     wget http://downloads.es.net/pub/iperf/iperf-3-current.tar.gz
     tar xvf iperf-3-current.tar.gz
-    cd iperf-3.1.3/                # Or whatever the latest version is ./configure && make && sudo make install
+    cd iperf-3.1.6/                # Or whatever the latest version is ./configure && make && sudo make install

 - Ubuntu: